jreisinger/docs/data/notes/books.md

-Technical books that I have read, at least partially.
+Some of the technical books that I have read, at least partially.
 Roughly in order of decreasing quality and/or current importance for me.

 Sysadmin
 --------